Month 12, Day 26, Saturday 7:15 p.m.

-Siobhan wasn’t so stupid as to blurt out Liza’s name, but she did stare at her for a moment, mentally resolving the image of the cloaked, masked person in front of her with the sharp-tongued, gold-greedy sorcerer with a hidden core of kindness whose house she’d just come from.
+Siobhan wasn’t so stupid as to blurt out Liza’s name, but she did stare at her for far too long, mentally resolving the image of the cloaked, masked person in front of her with the sharp-tongued, gold-greedy sorcerer with a hidden core of kindness whose house she’d just come from.

 Liza walked to the door, knocked, and when it opened, exchanged a different password phrase with the man on the other side.
 “I have invited a prospective new member for consideration,” she added.

-The man’s eyes looked sideways toward Siobhan, but he nodded.
+The man’s eyes looked sideways toward Siobhan, and he nodded.
 “Wait here.”
 He closed the slot again.